 DROP PERIOD – Weeks one through four of a spring or fall semester are designated as the drop period.
 Winter and summer sessions have abbreviated drop periods.
 In general, permission is not required to drop with a few exceptions.
 These exceptions and other policies, procedures, dates and deadlines governing dropping courses can be found at www.brockport.edu/registrar.

 ENROLLMENT FORM – The student’s enrollment form (printed schedule) is available online from Web Banner or with the proper identification from the Office of Registration and Records.
 It lists all courses for which the student is officially registered in any one term.
 The back of the enrollment form is used for obtaining instructor permission signatures for making in person schedule adjustments at the Office of Registration and Records.

-HOLD – An action placed on a student’s record by the appropriate department that will prevent the student from obtaining college services.
-Students may receive a hold from various offices for various obligations or for failing to submit required documents requested by the College.
+HOLD – An action placed on a student’s record by the appropriate department that will prevent the student from obtaining university services.
+Students may receive a hold from various offices for various obligations or for failing to submit required documents requested by the University.
 Only the office that placed the hold on the student’s record can remove it.
 The Registrar’s Office does not place or clear holds on students’ records.